Iftequar7/infra/README.md

 terraform apply -auto-approve
 ```

-This will create the Transit Gateway, and Resource Access Manager in your AWS account to communicate with VPC's on other AWS accounts.
+This will create the Route 53 private hosted zone on your AWS account.

 Outputs

 After running the terraform apply command, you can use the following outputs to retrieve the IDs of the resources created:

-    tgw_id: This output provides the ID of the AWS Transit Gateway created by this module
+    primary_dns: This output provides the Primary DNS of the AWS Route 53 Private hosted one created by this module
-    tgw_arn: This output provides the ARN (Amazon Resource Name) of the AWS Transit Gateway created by this module
+    secondary_dns: This output provides the secondary DNS of the AWS Route 53 Private hosted zone created by this module
-    tgw_share_arn: This output provides the ARN (Amazon Resource Name) of the created RAM (Resource Access Manager) resource share
+    health_check_id: This output provides the health check ID of the created Route 53 Private hosted zone
-                   The resource share allows the specified accounts to use the created AWS Transit Gateway

 Cleaning Up